mncoppola/ChronoPlotter/README.md

 Then click `OK` to convert the series data into traditional series suitable for graphing.
 Note that ChronoPlotter does *not* alter your CSV files, this only converts the data loaded in the program:

 ![Converted OCW series data](https://github.com/mncoppola/ChronoPlotter/blob/main/images/ocw_3.png?raw=true)

+Likewise, this same feature can be used to convert data recorded using the Satterlee method.
+This is because at its core Satterlee is simply a "one shot round-robin" test.
+To do so, uncheck all other series except for the one series containing Satterlee data, then click `Convert from round-robin` and proceed as usual.

 Thanks to [TallMikeSTL](https://www.reddit.com/user/TallMikeSTL) for contributing test data.